ryanl7989/sep11-freedom-project/tool/learning-log.md

   * `this.load.image(keyName, 'assetImage')` loads images into the file
 * Next Steps:
   *  Add another sprite that moves towards the main sprite

+### 10/16/2025:
+* Today I learned how to make one sprite follow another sprite in this [file](phaser-tinkering2/game.js) that I used for the last 2 weeks.
+  * Found a [goblin sprite](https://craftpix.net/product/goblin-pixel-art-character-sprite-pack/?srsltid=AfmBOootY-nkddgt8bIpCCCiCR8Y3AUCUl-iv3kKVcvMDsy1TjmWG_Ug) online and created another sprite called "goblin" to follow the knight
+  * Used the goblin spritesheet to make a walking animation for the goblin
+  * I put this code `this.physics.moveToObject(this.goblin, this.knight, 100);` into the update section which make the goblin sprite follow the knight sprite at 100 volocity
+  * Used [Phaser Documentation](https://docs.phaser.io/phaser/concepts/physics/arcade) to learn the code